aishanawaz6/Academics/README.md

 ---

 ## 🧪 Labs

-Step into the heart of my academic adventure at FAST-NUCES, where the `Labs` section is a lively canvas of hands-on exploration, blending theory and practice.
-Semester-wise lab assignments are more than tasks; they reveal my journey of learning, embracing diverse tools and technologies to solve real-world challenges.
-This section is a testament to my commitment not just to understand the 'what' and 'why,' but to truly master the 'how' in the compassionate world of computer science.
+Step into the heart of my academic adventure at FAST-NUCES with the `Labs` section.
+This vibrant canvas blends theory and practice, portraying hands-on exploration.
+Semester-wise lab assignments reveal my journey of learning, embracing diverse tools and technologies to solve real-world challenges.
 Join me on this meaningful journey where every line of code tells a story! 🌟

 ---